lammps/lammps/doc/include-file-conventions.md

 as the corresponding header with a .cpp extension instead of .h) include statments should follow the "include what you use" principle.

+### Order of Include Statements

+Include files should be included in this order:
+* lmptype.h (should only be included if `MPI_LMP_XXX` data types are used)
+* mpi.h
+* system and library headers (anything that is using angular brackets; C-library headers first, then C++)
+* LAMMPS local headers (first the header matching the implementation file, the rest in mostly alphabetical order)

 ### Special Cases and Exceptions

 #### pointers.h